 Florian is an electrical engineer and Ph.D. candidate at the Technical University of Munich (TUM), has 5+ years experience in kite power research, and is the inventor of the patent-pending kite powertrain.
 He is a co-founder of kiteKRAFT and is responsible for the systems engineering and the kite autopilot.

 Christoph is a mechanical engineer.
 He wrote his master thesis on the “Design Optimization of Multi-Element Airfoils for Drag Power Kites” at Technical University of Munich (TUM).
 He is a co-founder of kiteKRAFT and is responsible for the airframe and kite power plant mechanics.

-André is a mechanical engineer and M.Sc. candidate at the Technical University of Munich (TUM), has a strong background in rotor aerodynamics, and is currently conducting his master thesis on the “Design Optimization of Rotors for Drag Power Kites”.
-He is a co-founder of kiteKRAFT and is responsible for the kite's rotor developments.
+André is a mechanical engineer.
+He has a strong background in rotor aerodynamics, wrote his master thesis on the “Design Optimization of Rotors for Drag Power Kites”.
+He is a co-founder of kiteKRAFT and is responsible for the kite's aerodynamics developments.

 Max is an environmental engineer with a focus on sustainable energy and entrepreneurship, he co-founded the climate protection organization Protect Our Winters Germany, and worked as start-up consultant at Karlsruhe Institute of Technology (KIT).
 He is a co-founder of kiteKRAFT and is responsible for business development, (pilot) customer projects, and financials.

 Andreas is an electrical engineer and has 4+ years experience in electronics and micro controller software at a major semiconductor manufacturer.
 He supports kiteKRAFT in the development of the kite power plant electronics hardware and software.